Todochris/CheatSheets/GitHub CheatSheet.md

     $ git reset [file]
 Unstage a file while retaining the changes in working directory.

+    $ git rm [file]
+Delete the file from project and stage the removal for commit

-    $ git diff
+    $ git rm --cached [file]
-Diff of what is changed but not staged
+Stage the delete of the file for commit without deleting it locally.
+(Usefull if files where added to .gitignore)

-    $ git diff --staged
+    $ git mv [existing path] [new path]
-Diff of what is staged but not yet committed, add option --name-only to get only the names of the files
+Change an existing file path and stage the move

     $ git commit -m "[descriptive message]"
 Commit your staged content as a new commit snapshot